The Care and Feeding of Olive Trees02/09/2015

 If your tree is planted in a lawn area, take care that lawn maintenance practices do not harm the tree.
 Do not allow "Weed and Feed" products to be used within 30 feet of your tree.
 These products are designed to feed lawn grasses and destroy other plants.
 Remember that the roots of any tree extend far beyond the drip-line of the branches.
 Also, do not allow weed-eater operators near your tree.
 Weed-eater operators kill thousands of trees every year by "girding," or removing the bark from the bases of trees.

 Wood chips are bad, okay?
 Do not use wood chips, cypress mulch or any cellulose product for mulch.
 These products are high in carbon and rob the soil of nitrogen and other nutrients in the decomposition process.
 They also hold too much water in wet periods and, once dry, shed irrigation water and rainfall like a shingle roof.
 We prefer to use only pine straw for mulch and keep it back several inches from the trunk; do not allow a build-up of decomposed mulch around the base of the tree trunk.
+If pine straw is not available, you can mulch with pine bark or gravel.

 The only pests we have known to attack olive trees outside of olive producing regions is an armored scale insect.
 It is not common but should be watched for, especially if your site has other species prone to harbor scale insects.
 Inspect the trees by looking under the leaves and in the branch axils for a dark bump the size of a "BB."
 These insects do not move in the adult stage; they attach themselves like barnacles.
 The presence of sooty mold on leaves and bark, or ants crawling on your tree, indicates the presence of scale insects.